 Achievements of the Commissionerate of Police Jalandhar

-- First and foremost achievement of the system has been establishing of an exclusive Licensing Branch which caters to grant of various kinds of licences including firearms et al. The working of this branch has been graded with the award of ISO-9001-2008 certification.
-Beside this branch all police stations and Traffic Offences Compounding Branch of the Commissionerate of Police have also been awarded ISO-9001-2008 certification.
+- First and foremost achievement of the system has been establishing of an exclusive Licensing Branch which caters to grant of various kinds of licenses including firearms et al. The working of this branch has been graded with the award of ISO-9001-2008 certification.
+Besides this branch, all police stations and Traffic Offences Compounding Branch of the Commissionerate of Police have also been awarded ISO-9001-2008 certification.

-- Strict action was taken against the travel agents and as many as 260 cases were registered in this regard as compared to only 202 cases registered during the previous year.
+- Strict action was taken against the travel agents and as many as 74 cases were registered in this regard as compared to 115 cases registered during the previous year.

-- There has been an appreciable improvement in the rate of conviction of criminals due to stress given on proper pairvi and appointing pairvi officers for important cases.
-There is an improvement by 10% of conviction rate of cases registered under the IPC cases in the year 2010 (40.97%) as compared to 2009 (31.00%).
-The following table shows the improvement:
+There has been an appreciable improvement in the rate of conviction of criminals due to stress given on proper pairvi and appointing pairvi officers for important cases.
+The following table shows the conviction rate of IPS cases and local & special laws:

 |Year||Conviction in cases